MLH/mlh-hackathon-flask-starter/docs/USER_GUIDE.md

 ## Flask Development

 Flask is a "microframework" for developing web applications in Python.
 That means it is easy to get started with a basic application without a lot of boilerplate.
 This also means it relies heavily on external libraries, or extensions, to add new functionality.
+You can learn more about how to use Flask with [this guide](http://flask.pocoo.org/docs/1.0/tutorial/).

 ## Basic Authentication